Last updated: February 19th, 2024

 I recently started having weird problems with the gear shift in my race simulator.
 It’s a Fanatec Clubsport SQ 1.5 Shifter, the one with the magnetic “Hall Effect” sensor.

-I’m a religiously manual gears kind of person; having actually bought the sim to learn how to drive manual better (by heel / toe on the downshift).
-It’s really useful for my real-life Mazda MX5 racer.
+I’m a religiously manual gears kind of person; having bought the sim to learn how to drive manual better (by heel/toe on the downshift).
+It’s really useful for my real-life Mazda MX5 racing.

 Anyway, all was well with the gear unit until I noticed that downshifts were becoming less reliable.
 Occasionally; shifting down to 3rd gear from 4th, I’d find myself mis-shifting into 1st.
 Or worse, reverse!

-I’ve since learned some simple steps you can follow that seems to resolve the problem.
+I’ve since learned some simple steps you can follow that seem to resolve the problem.

 - Some electrical insulation tape

 - A cigarette lighter and a metal skewer

 - A 3mm and a 2mm Allen (hex) key